8 oz Kite Hill almond milk cream cheese or regular organic cream cheese (if you can tolerate dairy)

 Using a "cookie scooper" makes it really easy to get the right size.
 (If using cookie scooper, you will still need to roll the dough into tighter balls before coating with cinnamon and Swerve).

-Combine the cinnamon and Swerve in a small bowl.
+Combine the cinnamon and Swerve or Monk Fruit in a small bowl.

 Roll the balls in the mixture until well coated.